BioBoost/course-databases/src/chapters/01-databases/datatypes/index.md

 ## Numeric Types

-`size` represents the total number of digits and `dec` represents the number of digits to the right of the decimal point.
+`size` represents the total number of digits displayed and `dec` represents the number of digits to the right of the decimal point.

 | Type | Description | Signed Range | Unsigned Range |
 | --- | --- | --- | --- |